 There is a shoot on the farm, and there are two or three coveys of wild grey partridges, as well as a large numbers of hares.

-There is also a large and active badger sett which is monitored by the local badger group.
-There is an excellent wildflower verge, including harebells, on the north eastern boundary.
-The old orchard adjoining the house has been neglected for many years..
-There is an attractive ground flora of violets and celandine as well as docks.
+There is a large and active badger sett which is monitored by the local badger group.
+An excellent wildflower verge, including harebells, on the north eastern boundary, and a wildflower meadow near the classroom.